-\paragraph*{Contributions and techniques.} In this paper, we contribute to parameterized algorithms for \textsc{SFVS-C}.
-Our main contributions are summarized as follows. \begin{enumerate}[1.] \item We firstly break the ``$2^{k}$-barrier'' for \textsc{SFVS-C} by giving an $\mathcal{O}^{*}(1.820^{k})$-time algorithm, which significantly improves previous algorithms. \item We make use of the Dulmage-Mendelsohn decomposition of bipartite graphs to catch structural properties, and then we are able to use a new measure $\mu$ to analyze the running time bound.
+\paragraph*{Contributions and Techniques.} In this paper, we contribute to parameterized and exact algorithms for \textsc{SFVS-C}.
+Our main contributions are summarized as follows. \begin{enumerate}[1.] \item We firstly break the ``$2^{k}$-barrier'' for \textsc{SFVS-S} and \textsc{SFVS-C} by giving an $\mathcal{O}^{*}(1.8192^{k})$-time algorithm, which significantly improves previous algorithms. \item We show that an $\mathcal{O}^{*}(\alpha^{k})$-time algorithm ($\alpha > 1$) for \textsc{SFVS-S} leads to an $\mathcal{O}^{*}(\alpha^{n})$-algorithm for \textsc{PCMIS}.
+Thus, we can solve \textsc{PCMIS} in time $\mathcal{O}^{*}(1.8192^{n})$, also breaking the ``$2^{n}$-barrier'' for this problem for the first time. \item We make use of the Dulmage-Mendelsohn decomposition of bipartite graphs to capture structural properties, and then we are able to use a new measure $\mu$ to analyze the running time bound.
 This is the most crucial technique for us to obtain a significant improvement.
-Note that direct analysis based on the original measure $k$ has entered bottlenecks.
+Note that direct analysis based on the original measure $k$ has encountered bottlenecks.
 Any tiny improvement may need complicated case-analysis. \item The technique based on Dulmage-Mendelsohn decomposition can only solve \textsc{SFVS-S}.
-We also propose a divide-and-conquer method by dividing the instance of \textsc{SFVS-C} into instances of \textsc{SFVS-S}.
-We show that \textsc{SFVS-C} can be solved in time $\mathcal{O}^{*}(\alpha^{k} + 1.619^{k})$ if \textsc{SFVS-S} can be solved in time $\mathcal{O}^{*}(\alpha^{k})$. \item By doing a trade-off between our $\mathcal{O}^{*}(1.820^{k})$-time algorithm and other algorithms, we also get improved exact algorithms: \textsc{SFVS-S} can be solved in time $\mathcal{O}(1.350^{n})$, and \textsc{SFVS-C} can be solved in time $\mathcal{O}(1.379^{n})$, where the $n$ is the number of vertices in the input graph. \end{enumerate}
+We also propose a divide-and-conquer method by dividing the instance of \textsc{SFVS-C} into several instances of \textsc{SFVS-S}.
+We show that \textsc{SFVS-C} can be solved in time $\mathcal{O}^{*}(\alpha^{k} + 1.6191^{k})$ if \textsc{SFVS-S} can be solved in time $\mathcal{O}^{*}(\alpha^{k})$. \item By doing a trade-off between our $\mathcal{O}^{*}(1.8192^{k})$-time algorithm and other algorithms, we also get improved exact algorithms: \textsc{SFVS-S} can be solved in time $\mathcal{O}(1.3488^{n})$, and \textsc{SFVS-C} can be solved in time $\mathcal{O}(1.3788^{n})$. \end{enumerate}